-As of March 31, 2009, we held \$2.9 million in long-term investments consisting of auction rate securities.
+As of June 30, 2009, we held \$2.9 million in long-term investments consisting of auction rate securities.
 In prior years we invested in these securities for short periods of time as part of our investment policy.
-However, the uncertainties in the credit markets have prevented us and other investors from liquidating holdings of auction rate securities in recent auctions for these securities because the amount of securities submitted for sale has exceeded the amount of purchase orders.
-Accordingly, we still hold these long-term securities and are due interest at a higher rate than similar securities for which auctions have cleared.
+However, the uncertainties in the credit markets have prevented us and other investors from liquidating holdings of auction rate securities, there have been no auctions for these securities in 2009.
+Accordingly, we still hold these long-term securities and are due interest at a higher rate than similar securities.
 None of these investments are mortgage backed securities or collateralized debt obligations.
-As of March 31, 2009, certain of these investments were fully backed by bonds with ratings ranging from A- to B and were insured against loss of principal and interest by bond insurers whose ratings range from BBB to C. However, as of March 31, 2009 and December 31, 2008 five auction rate securities with a par value of \$5.1 million had failed their most recent auction and are considered illiquid.
+As of June 30, 2009, certain of these investments were fully backed by bonds with ratings ranging from A- to B and were insured against loss of principal and interest by bond insurers whose ratings range from BBB to C. However, as of June 30, 2009 and December 31, 2008 five auction rate securities with a par value of \$5.1 million had failed their most recent auction and are considered illiquid.
 As of December 31, 2008, we have recognized an impairment charge of approximately \$2.2 million concluding that the decline in value of these five securities is other than temporary.
 These securities were valued using a discounted cash flow model that takes into consideration the securities coupon rate, the financial condition of the issuers and the bond insurers, the expected date liquidity will be restored, as well as an applied illiquidity discount.
 As of December 31, 2008, based on the valuation models and an analysis of the other-than-temporary impairment factors we recorded a pre-tax impairment charge of \$2.2 million related to our auction rate securities.
-During the three months ended March 31, 2009, the auction rate securities continued to fail at auction and remain at an unrealized loss position.
-However, the credit spreads and credit ratings of the issues and bond insurers were more stable as
+During the six months ended June 30, 2009, the auction rate securities continued to fail at auction and remain at an unrealized loss position.
+However, the credit spreads and credit ratings of the issues and bond insurers were more stable during the six month period.
+As of June 30, 2009, based on our updated valuation, no further adjustments to the carry

 If the credit ratings of the issuer, the bond insurers or the collateral continue to deteriorate, we may further adjust the carrying value of these investments.
 We are uncertain as to when the liquidity issues relating to these investments will improve.
-Accordingly, we classified these securities as long-term as of March 31, 2009 and December 31, 2008.
+Accordingly, we classified these securities as long-term as of June 30, 2009 and December 31, 2008.